staffanm/ferenda/doc/firststeps.rst

 (similar to how projects based on `Django
 <https://www.djangoproject.com/>`_, `Sphinx <http://sphinx-doc.org/>`_
 and `Scrapy <http://scrapy.org>`_ are used), or it can be used programatically through a simple API.
-In this guide, we'll be using the command-line tool.
+In this guide, we'll primarily be using the command-line tool, and then show how to achieve the same thing using the API.

 The first step is to create a project.
 Lets make a simple website that contains published standards from W3C and IETF, called